-In education, you maintain goals for your own development and for their possible use in the future.
-Yet when people think of religion, they often do not think of education.
+In education you maintain goals for your own development and for their possible use in the future.
+Yet, when people think of religion, they often don’t think of education.
 They think of adopting, defending or struggling with belief.
-We do not wish to treat religion in this manner.
+We don’t wish to treat religion in this manner.
 Simply said, religion is practice.
-It is what you use to develop and to improve yourself and from this the world around you.
+It is what you use to develop and to improve yourself and, from this, the world around you.

 People experience and interpret truth differently, but the truth is beyond interpretation.
 What people think of as their experience of the truth is their interpretation of the truth.
 The truth always beckons you to go beyond your ideals and your philosophy.
 As a great attraction that is beyond your own grasp, it keeps engaging you to move forward.

 Therefore, when people say, “I know the truth here,” and they argue with others, they are arguing over interpretations and approaches.
 That is because the same truth appears to be different things at different stages of development.
 It has different value and application in these different stages.
 When someone at one stage argues with someone at another stage, they may not understand one another because their experiences are determined by their stages of development as well as their own personal preferences, fears and psychological make-up.

 Why is the truth important for people to know?
 Because it is the source of purpose, meaning and direction in life.
 Purpose, meaning and direction are what all human pursuit is for.
 Even in the worst error or the most foolish behavior, someone is trying to experience purpose, meaning and direction.
 Beyond fundamental survival, this is the human quest—to know why you are here, what you serve, where you must go and what you must do.
 Purpose, meaning and direction.
 This is what religion is for.